School Ministry

 Every student is encouraged to participate in extracurricular activities in search of their God-given talents and interests.

-Our Office for School Ministry stands as a beacon of spiritual growth and community connection.
-Guided by the belief that a strong spiritual foundation enhances every facet of life, our ministry provides a nurturing environment for students to explore and deepen their faith.
-Through a diverse range of spiritual activities, retreats, and service opportunities , we enable students to embark on a meaningful journey towards a relationship with Christ.
+Our Office for School Ministry supports our students, faculty, and staff in developing a relationship with Jesus.
+Believing that a connection with Christ enriches every aspect of life, our ministry office fosters a nurturing environment where students can explore and deepen their faith.
+We offer a diverse range of spiritual activities, retreats, service opportunities, and celebrations of the sacraments, including reconciliation and monthly school-wide Masses, to guide students on a meaningful journey towards a relationship with Christ.

 Centrally located in our School is a place of profound significance – our chapel.
 This sacred space serves as a tranquil refuge, inviting both quiet and communal worship.
-The chapel serves as a cornerstone of our school's identity, offering a place where students, faculty, and staff can gather to spend time with Christ and to celebrate the Eucharist and the sacrament of Reconciliation.
+The chapel serves as a cornerstone of our school's identity, offering a place where students, faculty, and staff can gather to spend time with Christ and to celebrate the Eucharist!

 Christian Service